nextflow-io/training/README.md

-# nf-training-public

-Nextflow Training material.
+# Nextflow Training Guide.

+Welcome to the Nextflow training repo.
+We are excited to have you on the path to writing reproducible and scalable scientific workflows using Nextflow.
+This guide complements the full Nextflow documentation - if you ever have any doubts, head over to the docs located [here](https://www.nextflow.io/docs/latest/).

+## Prerequisites:

+A chromium-based browser (e.g. Chrome, Firefox).

 ## Opening the training material in a browser

-To open the training, follow the following URL:
+Follow the following URL, which will lead you to the material we will go over:

 https://training.seqera.io/

-## Gitpod tutorial
+## Gitpod tutorial environment

+In addition to the training material, we also have a free cloud environment for you to conduct the training course.

-Gitpod is a Integrated Development Environment (IDE) with all programs installed and training material, to allow you to start the training with ease.
+We use Gitpod, which is a Integrated Development Environment (IDE) with all programs installed and example datasets, which allows you to start the training with ease.

-### Prerequisites:

-A chromium-based browser (e.g. Chrome, Firefox).
+If you wish to run the tutorial locally, then there are instructions on how to download all the programs with the training guide: https://training.seqera.io/

 ### Running Gitpod for the first time